Tap-Payments/TapGooglePayKit/README.md

 First of all, `tapGoooglePaySDK` should be set up.
 In this section secret key and application ID are required.

 <a name="setup_gosellsdk_class_properties"></a>
-## checkOutSDK Class Properties
+## tapGoooglePaySDK Class Properties
 First of all, `tapGoooglePaySDK` should be set up.
-To set it up, add the following lines of code somewhere in your project and make sure they will be called before any usage of `checkOutSDK`.
+To set it up, add the following lines of code somewhere in your project and make sure they will be called before any usage of `tapGoooglePaySDK`.

 Below is the list of properties in checkOutSDK class you can manipulate.
 Make sure you do the setup before any usage of the SDK.